alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 - Interactive features that allow users to filter and explore data dynamically
 - Structured insights to support business-oriented decision-making
 - A clear demonstration of analytical thinking and visualisation techniques in Excel

-The approach bridges foundational data skills with professional-level presentation, transforming raw transactional data into accessible and insightful business intelligence.

 ### Key Findings